Liz Cheney calls out fellow House Republicans for associating with White nationalist event

 "All Americans should renounce this garbage and reject the Putin wing of the GOP now," she added.

-Greene, a Georgia Republican, spoke at the America First Political Action Committee's conference in Orlando, Florida, on Friday -- an event founded by the far-right activist Fuentes as an alternative to the annual Conservative Political Action Committee, which is taking place this week.
+Greene, a Georgia Republican, spoke at the America First Political Action Conference in Orlando, Florida, on Friday -- an event founded by the far-right activist Fuentes as an alternative to the annual Conservative Political Action Conference, which is taking place this week.

-Gosar appeared at the conference via a pre-recorded video, HuffPost reported.
+Gosar appeared at the American First Political Action Conference via a pre-recorded video, HuffPost reported.
 The Arizona Republican attended the same conference last year, and Cheney was the only member of House GOP leadership to directly call him out over it at the time.

 Illinois Rep. Adam Kinzinger, who, like Cheney, has been increasingly marginalized within the GOP after criticizing former President Donald Trump's hold on the party, also made his criticism known, tweeting Saturday at Greene, "If this was not bizarro world, you would be the one censured and excommunicated from the GOP."

-Note: CORRECTION: This story has been updated to correct the titles of the America First Political Action Conference and the Conservative Political Action Conference.